zevilz/IpsetBlockBadIPs/README.md

 You may create whitelist if you want automatically delete custom IPs from blacklist after it create.
 Put your IPs in `whitelist` file (one per row) in the same directory and run script.
 You will see appropriate message during script work.

+### Custom blacklist

+You may create static blacklist if you want automatically add custom IPs to main blacklist after it create.
+Put your IPs in `blacklist` file (one per row) in the same directory and run script.
+You will see appropriate message during script work.

 ### Cron

 Add line in root crontab like below